 Global Risk and Resilience Cluster Leader, in the Leadership, Crisis and Conflict Management Programme

 Dr Rickli was previously an assistant professor at the Department of Defence Studies of King’s College London, based at the Joaan Bin Jassim Joint Command and Staff College in Doha.
-He was also a senior researcher at the Near East Center for Security and Strategy of King’s College, an associate fellow of the Geneva Center for Security Policy (GCSP) and a non-resident fellow in modern warfare and security at TRENDS Research and Advisory in Abu Dhabi.
+He was also a senior researcher at the Near East Center for Security and Strategy of King’s College, an associate fellow of the GCSP, and a non-resident fellow in modern warfare and security at TRENDS Research and Advisory in Abu Dhabi.

 He is a senior advisor for the AI (Artificial Intelligence) Initiative at the Future Society at Harvard Kennedy School and an expert on lethal autonomous weapons systems for the United Nations and for the United Nations Institute for Disarmament and Research (UNIDIR).
 He holds a PhD and an MPhil in International Relations from Oxford University, UK, where he was also a Berrow scholar at Lincoln College.

 Prior to his current position, Dr Rickli, was assistant professor at the Institute for International and Civil Security at Khalifa University in Abu Dhabi.
 He is the former President of the Geneva University Strategic Studies Group and was program coordinator of the Urban Security program at the University of Geneva.
 He was also a former vice-President of the Oxford University Strategic Studies Group.
 Dr Rickli taught and conducted research at several institutions in Austria, Belgium, China, Finland, Iceland, Qatar, Sweden, Switzerland, the United Arab Emirates, the United Kingdom and the United States.